KazKozDev/murmur/README.md

 - **Orchestration System**: Intelligently manages and coordinates multiple LLMs to produce cohesive and high-quality outputs.
 - **Dynamic Model Selection**: Intelligently selects appropriate models based on the nature of user queries.
 - **Advanced UI**: Built with Tkinter, featuring a customizable interface with adjustable font sizes and preference settings.
-- **Image Analysis**: Supports image uploads and analysis using the LLaVA 13B model.
+- **Image Analysis**: Supports image uploads and analysis using the LLaVA:13B model.
 - **Web Search Integration**: Incorporates DuckDuckGo, Wikipedia, and Yahoo search capabilities for up-to-date information.
 - **Response Quality Assurance**: Implements a sophisticated evaluation system to ensure high-quality outputs.
 - **Caching Mechanism**: Employs a response cache to improve efficiency and reduce redundant API calls.